kurbhatt/AngularUniversal/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+Run `npm run build:ssr` to generate build of SSR.
+It will generate browser and server build.
+It will also create `prerender.js` and `server.js`, these files will be used run the SSR build.
+For further command details check `package.json`.

 ## SSR - Server Side Rendering

 Run `npm run ssr` to build and run application with Angular Universal functionality.
 Navigate to `http://localhost:4000/` for to test SSR.
 You can check page source, there will be generated HTML code for that page.